Nelsallg/easylibs/packages/progress-form/README.md

   - `data.spinner`: Spinner or loading indicator.
   - `data.shouldFetch`: Whether to fetch the next fieldset.
   - `data.extraData`: Additional data to add to the form at each step
-  - `data.callback`: Function to execute after the fieldset is loaded.
+  - `data.callback(response, status, index, ...data)`: Function to execute after the fieldset is loaded.

 ## Events